Explained by Science: Why Nostalgia-Driven Marketing Strategy Works

 Nostalgia-driven marketing strategy works, and science explains it, so it can be used in a campaign to form a bond with your audience

 Nostalgia-driven marketing strategy works, and science explains it, so it can be used in a campaign to form a bond with your audience.
 People will react to memories that trigger certain times and feelings.

-The narrative of “good old times” has been present for a very long time – basically, since the civilization as we know it has started to develop.
-It seems not to be a culture-specific feeling, but instead a universal notion that can be found in many peoples and eras.
+The narrative of “good old times” has been present for a long time since civilization as we know it has started to develop.
+It seems not to be a culture-specific feeling but a universal notion in many peoples and eras.
 We have always longed for the past times.

 Why Nostalgia Marketing Strategy Works?